EraldyHq/kubee/README.md

 ## Kubectl Plugins

-To make these utilities [kubectl plugin][Kubectl plugin](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/), you can rename them from `kube-` to `kubectl-`
+To make these utilities [Kubectl plugin](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/), you can rename them from `kube-` to `kubectl-`

 They should then show up